Associate in Science (AS) Generic Degree Requirements

-- Must complete 3 semester hours in Mathematics at the Pre-calculus Algebra or Finite Math Level
+- Must complete 3 semester hours in Math at the Pre-calculus Algebra or Finite Math Level

-- Must complete 8 semester hours in the Natural Sciences which must include laboratory experiences
+- Must complete 8 semester hours in the Natural Sciences which must include one laboratory experience

 Area IV: History, Social, and Behavioral Sciences / 12

-- Must complete 3 semester hours in history**
+- Must complete 6 semester hours in History**

 Area V: Pre-Professional, Pre-Major, and Elective Courses / 19-23

-- Must complete additional Associate in Science Degree courses appropriate to the degree requirements and the intended baccalaureate major of the individual student***
+- Must complete additional Associate in Arts Degree courses appropriate to the degree requirements and the intended baccalaureate major of the individual student ***

-Semester Hour Credit Total in Areas I-V of the AS Program / 60-64
+Semester Credit Hour Total in Areas I-V of the AA Program / 60-64

 * Requirements in one area do not satisfy or substitute for requirements in another area.

 ** Students must complete a six semester hour sequence either in literature or history.
-The sequence in Area II in literature or Area IV in history should be determined by the requirements of the student’s major and transfer plans.
+The sequence in Area II in literature, or Area IV in history, should be determined by the requirements of the student’s intended major and transfer plans.